Risk of terror attack in UK is rising, report warns

 Police and security services have also disrupted 39 plots that aimed to target public figures such as MPs, events including the London Pride march, and popular sites in London.

-The strategy said that the Government must “ruthlessly prioritise finite resources” to respond effectively to terrorism.
+The strategy said the Government must “ruthlessly prioritise finite resources” to respond effectively to terrorism.

 It said: “We now face a domestic terrorist threat which is less predictable, harder to detect and investigate; a persistent and evolving threat from Islamist terrorist groups overseas; and an operating environment where technology continues to provide both opportunity and risk to our counter-terrorism efforts.